 Sugar High Sugar Low Prick, prick, I do it by a click.
 That is my checking blood sugar trick.
 I feel low low, but my meter says no. I say aw shucks, I really could go for some pop rocks.
 DEX says high high, that makes me sigh Now it's time to check my site But with some insulin High blood sugar I can smite!
 Now Dex is 130 flat And I can sure rock with that

 - Wordless Wednesday - I am one of the faces of Type 1

 - Guest Blog Repost - Sugabetic, and D Team Effort

 This post is about 2 years old, but still one of my favorites.
 Today on twitter we were discussing parents giving their kids money for a bg of say "100".
 There were many opinions, strong ones at that on the subject.
 I will share those perhaps tomorrow.
+But today I want to take a look back at this wonderful blog by an amazing PWD, who knows her stuff.
 Over the last few weeks I have become insanely, even creepy close with Sarah of Sugabetic.com.

 - Any advice?
 Why yes.

 Prompted by a wonderful newly dxed family, and Type One Nations recent status update, I do have some advice for those new to the D. I'm not a doctor, a nurse, or anything professional.
 Just a mom, who breathes Diabetes and has learned some stuff along the way.
 Just a number.
 High or low, that's all it is.
+It does NOT define you, your child or how well you're doing.
 It tells a story.
+It tells you what your next move is, but that's it.
+So correct, or treat, and move on.
 Never say "you can't".